+The features of the curve in Fig.~\ref{fig:combinedplot} satisfying the relic abundance can be understood from Fig.~4 of Ref.~\citep{Winkler:2018qyg}.
+Below the muon mass, DM annihilations can only occur into electrons and positrons and are very suppressed, requiring large mixing angles that are constrained.
+Above the muon mass, the kinks correspond to the opening of annihilation channels into different hadronic and leptonic states.
+Also, at $m_{\theta}\simeq60$ GeV the Higgs boson resonance is clearly visible.
+It is important to mention how these results change for different values of $\vs$.
+On one side, there is a cancellation in the annihilation rate on the resonance, making it independent of $\vs$.
+On the other side, the invisible Higgs limits weaken for larger values of $\vs$.

 Notice that a detailed analysis of the relic abundance very close to the resonance has been performed in Ref.~\citep{Binder:2017rgn}, and also for the case of a PNGB in Ref.~\citep{Abe:2021jcz}, where significant differences appear in the computation of the relic density depending on whether kinetic equilibrium is maintained at freeze-out or not.
 Also, there is a huge sensitivity to the mass splitting, as can be seen by comparing the required mixing angles for the two different values of the parameter $\Delta$.
 Therefore, Fig.~\ref{fig:combinedplot} is intended to show that it is possible to have the proper relic abundance in the considered parameter space, but should be taken with a grain of salt regarding the precision of the exact value of the mixing angle for a given mass splitting that reproduces the abundance.
-Finally, it is important to mention that below the DM mass shown, annihilations can only occur into electrons and positrons and they are very suppressed.